pupilfirst/playbook/stages/4-efficiency.md

 Efficiency happens when you can replicate your product-market fit across a much larger set of customers.
 Before you expand your startup after the Customer Validation stage, it's wise to think about whether your product idea can actually work at scale: this is what the Efficiency stage is about.
 A lot of ideas are easy to implement when the user base is low, but are much harder when the number of customers or the number of engagements go up.

 As an example, if you have an education product that teaches folks how to program, it might be dependent on having good teachers.
 When you have a small number of students, your existing teacher set might suffice.
 But when you try to scale up, it might be difficult (or even impossible) to find qualified teachers for all your students.
 You might then decide to more efficiently run your classrooms by increasing the student to teacher ratio by using virtual classrooms or perhaps advocate self-learning altogether.
-These kinds of problems must be solved *before* you scale: if they aren't, then having a great marketing budget will only lead to more users unable to get a good experience with your product.
+These kinds of problems must be solved *before* you scale: if they aren't, then having a large marketing budget will only lead to more users unable to get a good experience with your product.

 ## Tests for Efficiency